Greece: Fall Birding Adventure

 Birds of prey are a key feature of fall in Greece and we could come across Western Marsh Harrier, Eurasian Sparrowhawk, Common Buzzard, Western Osprey, Common Kestrel, Merlin, Hen Harrier, Peregrine Falcon, and Greater Spotted Eagle while exploring the delta.
 The Axios Delta is also well known for its wintering waterfowl and, like the birds of prey, there is a significant range of species available here, with Common Pochard, Ruddy Shelduck, Ferruginous Duck, and Northern Pintail being some of the highlights.

-The Axios Delta is a valuable location for wintering waterfowl, like Ferruginous Duck.
+The Axios Delta is a valuable location for birds of prey, like Greater Spotted Eagle.

 The delta also sees an influx of shorebirds (waders) during the fall, with Eurasian Oystercatcher, Grey Plover, Eurasian Curlew, Dunlin, Common Snipe, Green Sandpiper, Spotted Redshank, Common Greenshank, Wood Sandpiper, and Common Redshank all regular here.
 We should also come across the striking Spur-winged Plover, a range-restricted species in Europe.